CE Department Overview

 The objectives of the Department are consonant with those of the School of Engineering.
 In striving to develop a program of the highest quality, the program seeks to instill in its students the confidence and competence required to meet the challenges associated with careers in civil engineering.
 The department is guided by its need to prepare students to be effective engineers at the time of graduation, as well as its need to produce graduates who within a few years of graduation can attain the following objectives:

-- Be employed and function well in the civil engineering system and processes.
+- Be employed and function well in the civil engineering system and processes, and STEM related areas.

-- Make contributions that advance the current state-of-the-practice in technology and/or research of civil engineering systems and processes.
+- Make contributions that advance the current state-of-the-practice in technology and/or research of civil engineering systems and processes; and

 CE PROGRAM STUDENT OUTCOMES(SOs)